 The Design Theory Group is an international research collaborative and one of four subject areas in the Division of Landscape Architecture, Department of Urban and Rural Development, SLU Uppsala.

-The group currently consists of fifteen researchers, teachers, and PhD students from six countries.
-The principal aim of DTG is to investigate design as a way of creating knowledge.
+The group currently consists of eight researchers, teachers, and PhD students.
+The principal aim of the DTG is to investigate design as a way of creating knowledge.
 In keeping with our location in the Division of Landscape Architecture, we are concerned first and foremost with the methods, tools, and pedagogy of that discipline.
-However DTG is also a forum—unique at SLU—for exploring the methods and practices of ‘design thinking’ across fields, cultures, and scales.
+However DTG is also a forum for exploring the methods and practices of ‘design thinking’ across fields, cultures, and scales.
 We advance knowledge in these areas through a variety of research, teaching, and outreach projects, and use this knowledge to interrogate and improve the educational and institutional settings around us.